atharvgalphade/Langchain-Tutorials/README.md

-## This is the langchain tutorial series.
-I am using OpenAI for this chatbot
+## This is the part of langchain tutorial series.
+I am using OpenAI for this chatbot.